About

 A. 9.6 I tried to record a macro but none/not all of my keystrokes were captured?

-To record keystrokes you must be recording from the Master system and Input Director must be enabled.
-If you clicked the "Record New Macro" button on the master system (using the keyboard/mouse attached to it) and then switched to typing on the keyboard attached to your slave computer, Input Director will not be able to capture your keystrokes.
-If you wish to record the keystrokes on the slave you can do so by starting macro recording and then transitioning across to the slave and typing normally (as you would do as part of the normal use of Input Director).
+To record keystrokes you must be recording from the Director system and Input Director must be enabled.
+If you clicked the "Record New Macro" button on the Director system (using the keyboard/mouse attached to it) and then switched to typing on the keyboard attached to your client computer, Input Director will not be able to capture your keystrokes.
+If you wish to record the keystrokes on a client system you can do so by starting macro recording and then transitioning across to that client and typing (as you would do as part of the normal use of Input Director).

 Return to top